Bureij

 Bureij (البريج) is a Palestinian refugee camp located in the central Gaza Strip east of the Salah al-Din Road in the Deir al-Balah Governorate.
-The camp's total land area is 529 dunums and in 2005, it had a population of 34,951 with 28,770 registered refugees.
+The camp's total land area is 529 dunums and in 2017, it had a population of 28,024 with 28,770 registered refugees.
+The Palestinian Central Bureau of Statistics (PCBS) 2017 census listed a population of 15,491 in the surrounding Bureij municipality apart from the camp population.

 The camp was established in 1949 with a population of 13,000 Palestinians from the broader Gaza area.
 A small percentage of the refugees were housed in the British army barracks but the bulk of them were housed in tents.
 The UNRWA built concrete homes in 1950 to replace the tents.

 Most of the refugees today, like those in most camps in the Gaza Strip today, live in densely populated buildings.
 The camp does not have a sewage system and most waste accumulates in the Wadi Gaza, a stream north of the camp, and as a result poses a health hazard.
 Most of the camp's water comes from an Israeli water company.

 Bureij has six primary and two secondary schools with a population of 9,306 pupils at the end of 2004.
 All schools are operated by the UNRWA.

-Incidents in the Israeli-Palestinian conflict
+Incidents in the Israeli–Palestinian conflict

 According to a UN report, on the night of 28 August 1953 bombs were thrown through the windows of huts in Bureij where refugees were sleeping and, as they fled, they were attacked by small arms and automatic weapons.
 According to Gelber, after one month of Unit 101 starting training "a patrol of the unit [] infiltrated into the Gaza Strip as an exercise, encountered [Palestinians] in al-Bureij refugee camp, opened fire to rescue itself and left behind about 30 killed Arabs and dozens of wounded."
 According to Bishara 43 Palestinian civilians with seven women amongst them were killed, and 22 wounded.
-The Mixed Armistice Commission report put the total at " 20" killed and twenty-seven seriously wounded and thirty-five less seriously wounded.
+The Mixed Armistice Commission report put the total at 20 killed, 27 seriously wounded, and 35 less seriously wounded.
 Unit 101 suffered two wounded soldiers.
 Ariel Sharon, who had personally led the attack wrote in his report: